SNBNclub/todoist-helper-bot/GUIDE.md

   3. Domain will refresh on servers in 24 hours (DNS propagation).
 You can check it with `ping example.com`.
   4. Profit!!
 - On local computer
+  1. Fix the computer IP address in your router settings.
+  2. Get public IP from your internet provider.
+  3. Pass inner ports to global network in router settings.

 ## This project